 How many times have you said, “must be a full moon!” based on the behaviors you’re seeing in class?
-That just goes to show you the power of the patterns of the universe.
+That just goes to show you the power of the patterns of the universe, refer as the creative movement lesson plan.
 We’re exploring this concept in depth with some of our youngest learners in this Kindergarten/1st grade STEAM creative movement lesson plan.

 Then, we explore the different levels that dancers use when they create movement patterns: low, medium and high.
 We connect these to the movement patterns we just saw with the sun and moon – how do these movement patterns show low, medium and high levels?